axemann/wattvision-logger/README.md

 ## Description

-Wattvision Logger is a SmartApp for [SmartThings](https://www.smartthings.com/) that allows for the upload of both power (watts) and energy (kilowatt-hours) data to the [Wattvision](https://www.wattvision.com) service.
+Wattvision Logger is a SmartApp for [SmartThings](https://www.smartthings.com/) that allows for the upload of both power (watts) and energy (watt-hours) data to the [Wattvision](https://www.wattvision.com) service.

 ## Installation